spe-uob/2021-ARMessaging/README.md

 It is recommended to run the app using the [Android Emulator](https://developer.android.com/studio/run/emulator) but it is also possible to run the app on a [hardware device](https://developer.android.com/studio/run/device).

+## Watson Text-to-Speech ##
+SkyWrite uses Watson Text-to-Speech (Lisa voice).
+To create your own audio files using Watson Text-to-Speech, make sure you have [curl](https://github.com/curl/curl) installed and follow the instructions below:

+1. Navigate to the IBM Cloud Catalogue and click on the menu in the top-left corner
+2. Scroll down until you see `Watson` and click on it
+3. Scroll down until you see `Watson Text-to-Speech` and click on it
+4. Configure and create your resource
+5. You will be directed to the `Getting Started` page.
+On there, click on the `Manage` tab on the left column
+6. Copy your API key and the URL
+7. Use the following command in your terminal, and replace the API key and the URL with the ones you copied previously:
+   1. On Windows:

+            `curl -X POST -u "apikey:{apikey}" ^
+            --header "Content-Type: application/json" ^
+            --header "Accept: audio/wav" ^
+            --data "{\"text\":\"hello world\"}" ^
+            --output hello_world.wav ^
+            "{url}/v1/synthesize?voice=en-US_MichaelV3Voice"`

+   1. On Mac/Linux:

+            `curl -X POST -u "apikey:{apikey}" \
+            --header "Content-Type: application/json" \
+            --header "Accept: audio/wav" \
+            --data "{\"text\":\"hello world\"}" \
+            --output hello_world.wav \
+            "{url}/v1/synthesize?voice=en-US_MichaelV3Voice"`

+For more information, refer to the guide found in `Getting Started`

 ## Deployment ##
 ### Client-side Deployment ###
 Since the front-end is an Android App, deployment is done via APK release.
 The CircleCI script includes a `release-build` which updates with every push to the `master` branch and produces an APK.
 Our website below contains a table of previous APK releases made during development.